Nishad01/Website_test/README.md

 1.  **Push your code** to a GitHub, GitLab, or Bitbucket repository.
 2. Go to the [Vercel dashboard](https://vercel.com/new) and **import your repository**.
 3. Vercel will automatically detect that you are using Vite and configure the project settings.
 The build command is `vite build` and the output directory is `dist`.
-Vercel's framework preset for Vite automatically handles routing for single-page applications.
-4.  **Set your environment variable** in the Vercel project settings:
-    -   Go to **Settings > Environment Variables**.
-    -   Add a new variable:
-        -   **Key:** `GEMINI_API_KEY`
-        -   **Value:** Your Google Gemini API key.
+4.  **No environment variables are needed.**
 5.  **Deploy.** Your site will be built and deployed!
 Analytics data will automatically be available in your Vercel dashboard.